-Cards-in-force - Represents the number of cards that are issued and outstanding by American Express (proprietary cards-in-force) and cards issued and outstanding under network partnership agreements with banks and other institutions, including joint ventures (GNS cards-in-force), except for GNS retail cobrand cards that had no out-of-store spending activity during the prior twelve months.
+Cards-in-force - Represents the number of cards that are issued and outstanding by American Express (proprietary cards-inforce) and cards issued and outstanding under network partnership agreements with banks and other institutions, except for retail cobrand cards issued by network partners that had no out-of-store spending activity during the prior twelve months.
 Basic cards-in-force excludes supplemental cards issued on consumer accounts.
 Cards-in-force is useful in understanding the size of our Card Member base.